Paris for the winter or spring-yes, please!

 Prerequisites for the Paris FSP

--- Complete French 8 (or be exempted from French 8 during Orientation week) with a grade of B or better
+-- Complete French 5 (formerly French 8) with a grade of B or better

 Please note: